 What can you expect when detoxing from prescription pills?

-With prescription pills, much like any drugs or alcohol, they contain chemicals that your body has become used to and in many cases, reliant on.
+Prescription pills, much like any drugs or alcohol, contain chemicals that your body has become used to and in many cases, reliant on.

 The first step when it comes to a detox provided by a treatment facility is that you’ll get a very thorough assessment done first.
 This is essential for your addiction treatment in order for health professionals to understand the problems, the scale of the addiction, and what you need as an individual.